 If you’re hearing banging or knocking sounds coming from your furnace, Evenaire Heating & Air Conditioning advises turning it off and calling us at 512-355-1482.
 Significant natural gas in your furnace or a cracked heat exchanger are critical troubles that necessitate prompt service.

 Your furnace relies on ductwork to move warm air across your home.
 If the ductwork wasn’t put in right or is getting old, it can make a lot of noise when your furnace is on.
 This may be the issue if your furnace makes a banging noise when it shuts off.
 Contact Evenaire Heating & Air Conditioning at 512-355-1482 and we’ll figure out the problem.

 If you observe your furnace making a buzzing noise, don’t delay calling us.
 A buzzing sound often indicates an electrical issue, like with its transformer, blower motor or capacitor.

 Your furnace relies on an internal transformer to operate on the correct voltage.
 If wires or the box needs to be tightened, you may notice a low humming noise in the furnace when off.
 Your furnace also has a blower motor, which moves heated or cold air across your home, and a capacitor, which triggers the motor.
 If either of these parts are going out, they will buzz when the furnace starts.

 3. Furnace Making a Rattling Noise

-4. Furnace Making a Squealing Noise
+4. Furnace Is Making a High-Pitched Squealing Sound

-6. Furnace Making a Grinding Noise
+6. Furnace Makes a Loud, Unpleasant Grinding Noise